After studying this chapter, you should understand:

 Myelopoiesis.
 As granulocytes develop and mature, they go through a series of recognizable morphologic stages that correlate with the expression of genes that confer the specific functions indicated on the time line.
 HSC, hematopoietic stem cell; PMN, polymorphonuclear leukocyte.
 (Used with permission from Gaines P, Berliner N. Granulocytopoiesis.
 In Young N, ed.
 Clinical Hematology.
 Philadelphia: Mosby/Elsevier, 2006, p.
 62.)

 Neutrophil pools.
-The relative proportions of cells in various pools of neutrophils and neutrophilic progenitors are ...
+The relative proportions of cells in various pools of neutrophils and neutrophilic progenitors are shown ...